smartwinnr/site-smartwinnr/site/content/trust/security-policy.md

             <div id="">
                <h4><b>Security testing</b></h4>
                  <p>
                    Our security testing approach is built around the concept of ‘continuous assurance’ – including use of targeted, point-in-time penetration tests.
-More information is available in our separate paper covering our approach to external security testing, and a summary of our testing measures is provided below:
+More information is available in our separate paper covering our <a href="/trust/security-testing" class="ml_custom_link">approach to external security</a> testing, and a summary of our testing measures is provided below:
                  </p>
                  <ul>
                  <li>Internal Security Review - As mentioned above, our Product Security team runs a security review program including security testing as a regular activity.
 Testing consists of code review and application security testing, targeting areas of weakness highlighted by risk assessment</li>